sundepo/converter/README.md

 ### Arguments available:

-* --hex2bin - from hexadecimal to binary
+* --hex - from hexadecimal to binary
-* --bin2hex - from binary to hexadecimal
+* --bin - from binary to hexadecimal